Shashankk002/Visual-search-engine/README.md

 This project demonstrates an end-to-end visual image search system with realistic behavior, measured performance, and clearly understood limitations.

 The emphasis is on **engineering correctness, interpretability, and system-level reasoning**, rather than optimizing for a single metric or producing a superficial demo.

+---
+Note: Dataset files are excluded.
+Provide your own image directory when running the application.